leonardo-ra/PI/Setup/README.md

 - **a)** The script freezes on
 > Starting program

-This issue usually occurs when the system wasn't inicialised in the correct order (Pendant 1st, script 2nd), or the Ethernet cable isn't connected and the system can't perform the socket connection. **Solution** - Kill the terminal and reset the system, making sure everything is connected.
+This issue usually occurs when the system wasn't initialised in the correct order (Pendant 1st, script 2nd), or the Ethernet cable isn't connected and the system can't perform the socket connection. **Solution** - Kill the terminal and reset the system, making sure everything is connected.

 - **b)** **ADICIONAR O ERRO DE TCP QUANDO SE FECHA A APLICAÇÃO DA PIC**